nikspyratos/toybox/README.md

 - **Self-containment**: With minimal extra commands, you should be able to clone this repo and get something running.
 - **Tiny but mighty**: Minimising the different technologies used, using simpler & standardised alternatives to common tools.
 - **Don't reinvent the wheel**: Use as much of the official & unofficial Laravel ecosystem where applicable.
 Use popular (i.e. sustainable, gets regular updates) tools & packages where applicable instead of rewriting boilerplate logic from scratch.
 We're in Laravel, not JS!
-- **Stability**: Strict types.
+- **Quality code**: Strict types.
 Automated linting & code analysis
 - **Simplified Scaling**: It's cheaper to scale with load balancing & bigger servers, and with minor manual input instead of full automation.
-- **Local is lekker**: Sometimes, building your own features is better in the long run than adding more dependencies.
+- **Bleeding edge**: Let's play around with the latest tools out there!

 ## Support this project